jkruser86/movieCalendar/README.md

-# streamSearchProject
+# MovieCalendar

-This is the repository for my individual project that I am calling "Stream Search"
+This is the repository for my individual project that I am calling "Movie Calendar"

 ### Problem Statement

-There are lots of times in my life when I get the urge to watch a specific movie that I do not own.
-When I decide to watch a movie and before I go and rent or buy it, I want to check some of the streaming sites that I subscribe to.
-I currently have subscriptions to 4 various stream sites and have to manually search through all of them to see if the specific movie or TV show is available.
-Instead, I would like a single search engine which would allow me to search one place to see if the video is available from any of these streaming services.
-If the movie is not available, your search can be added to a daily scan which will email you to notify you when videos matching the search criteria are available.
+I am a big movie lover and tend to go to movies or buy them pretty frequently.
+With so many releases happening on a weekly basis, it is hard for me to keep track of when stuff gets released.

+MovieCalendar will send you a reminder when a movie is about to be released.
+You can decide if you want notifications on theatrical released, digital release, or physical release.
+It will also allow you to choose when you want to be notified of impending release (days, weeks, months).

+### Project Technologies/Techniques
+*